The Heckscher-Ohlin Trade Model

 4. Heckscher-Ohlin Trade Theorem.

-Due to the difficulty of predicting the goods trade pattern in a world of many goods, instead of the Heckscher-Ohlin Theorem, the Heckscher-Ohlin-Vanek Theorem that predicts the factor content of trade received attention in recent years.
+Due to the difficulty of predicting the patterns of trade in a world of many goods, the Heckscher-Ohlin-Vanek Theorem that predicts the factor content of trade received attention in recent years.

 Eli Heckscher (1879 - 1952)